dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/julia.md

 title: Julia Package
 ---

-The DataMiner Julia package provides a high-performance front-end for DuckDB.
+The DataMiner Julia package provides a high-performance front-end for dataminer.
 Much like SQLite, DataMiner runs in-process within the Julia client, and provides a DBInterface front-end.

 The package also supports multi-threaded execution.
 It uses Julia threads/tasks for this purpose.
 If you wish to run queries in parallel, you must launch Julia with multi-threading support (by e.g., setting the `JULIA_NUM_THREADS` environment variable).